Sex–gender distinction

 While in ordinary speech, the terms sex and gender are often used interchangeably, in contemporary academic literature, the terms often have distinct meanings, especially when referring to people.
-Sex generally refers to an organism's assigned biological sex, while gender usually refers to either social roles typically associated with the sex of a person (gender role) or personal identification of one's own gender based on their own personal sense of it (gender identity).
+Sex generally refers to an organism's biological sex, while gender usually refers to either social roles typically associated with the sex of a person (gender role) or personal identification of one's own gender based on their own personal sense of it (gender identity).

 Most contemporary social scientists, behavioral scientists and biologists, many legal systems and government bodies and intergovernmental agencies such as the WHO make a distinction between gender and sex.
 In most individuals, the various biological determinants of sex are congruent, and sex is consistent with the individual's gender identity, but in rare circumstances, an individual's assigned sex and gender do not align, and the person may be transgender.

 Though sex and gender have been used interchangeably at least as early as the fourteenth century, this usage was not common by the late 1900s.
 Issac Madison Bentley defined gender as the "socialized obverse of sex" in 1945.
 Sexologist John Money popularized this distinction beginning in 1955, but did not invent it.
 As Money viewed it, gender and sex are analysed together as a single category including both biological and social elements, but later work by Robert Stoller separated the two, designating sex and gender as biological and cultural categories, respectively.
 Before the work of Bentley, Money and Stoller, the word gender was only regularly used to refer to grammatical categories.

 Origins

 The historic meaning of gender, ultimately derived from Latin genus, was of "kind" or "variety".
 By the 20th century, this meaning was obsolete, and the word gender was almost always used to refer to grammatical categories, although there are a small number of examples of gender being used as a synonym for sex prior to the 20th century, and even as early as 1474.
 This changed in the early 1970s when the work of John Money, particularly the popular college textbook Man & Woman, Boy & Girl, was embraced by feminist theory, though Money did not invent the concept.
 This meaning of gender is now prevalent in the social sciences, although in many other contexts, gender includes sex or replaces it.

 As formulated by Money, gender is seen as an additional variable of sex.
 The later work of Robert Stoller, who innovated the term "gender identity", separated gender from sex as specifically cultural and biological categories, respectively, and treated them as "two different orders of data".
 Other studies have noted that, while there is some tentative evidence for a potential genetic, neuroanatomical, and hormonal basis for gender identity, the specific biological mechanisms involved have not yet been demonstrated.